ravilov/FontView/README.md

 # FontView
-Simple font viewer for Android
+Simple font viewer for Android.
+Compatible with API 4 (Android 1.6) and above.